cube-js/cube/CONTRIBUTING.md

 > Attention: Cube.js uses TypeScript configured in incremental mode, which uses cache to speed up compilation,
 > but in some cases, you can run into a problem with a not recompiled file.
 To fix it, we recommend running `$ yarn clean` and `$ yarn tsc`.

-1. Clone the Cube.js repository, `$ git clone https://github.com/cube-js/cube.js`.
+1. Clone the Cube.js repository, `git clone https://github.com/cube-js/cube.js`.
-2. Run `$ yarn install` in the root directory.
+2. Run `yarn install` in the root directory.
-3. Run `$ yarn build` in the root directory to build the frontend dependent packages.
+3. Run `yarn build` in the root directory to build the frontend dependent packages.
-4. Run `$ yarn build` in `packages/cubejs-playground` to build the frontend.
+4. Run `yarn build` in `packages/cubejs-playground` to build the frontend.
-5. Run `$ yarn tsc:watch` to start the TypeScript compiler in watch mode.
+5. Run `yarn tsc:watch` to start the TypeScript compiler in watch mode.
-6. Run `$ yarn link` in `packages/cubejs-<pkg>` for the drivers and dependent packages you intend to modify.
+6. Run `yarn link` in `packages/cubejs-<pkg>` for the drivers and dependent packages you intend to modify.
-7. Run `$ yarn install` in `packages/cubejs-<pkg>` to install dependencies for drivers and dependent packages.
+7. Run `yarn install` in `packages/cubejs-<pkg>` to install dependencies for drivers and dependent packages.
-8. Run `$ yarn link @cubejs-backend/<pkg>` in `packages/cubejs-server-core` to link drivers and dependent packages.
+8. Run `yarn link @cubejs-backend/<pkg>` in `packages/cubejs-server-core` to link drivers and dependent packages.
-9. Run `$ yarn link` in `packages/cubejs-server-core`.
+9. Run `yarn link` in `packages/cubejs-server-core`.
 10. Create or choose an existing project for testing.
-11. Run `$ yarn link @cubejs-backend/server-core` in your project directory.
+11. Run `yarn link @cubejs-backend/server-core` in your project directory.
-12. Run `$ yarn dev` to start your testing project and verify changes.
+12. Run `yarn dev` to start your testing project and verify changes.

 ### Implementing a Driver